ncdai/domain-parking/README.md

 ## Overview

-The application allows you to create a temporary website: "**Domain name is for sale**" or "**Website will be launched soon**" with a simple and modern interface.
+The application allows you to create a temporary website: "**The domain name is for sale**" or "**The website will be launched soon**" with a simple and modern interface.
 The website will display your domain name, and the notification text.

 - The application automatically creates a cover photo when you share a domain name on social networks.